 Welcome to beautiful Tralee, Kerry’s vibrant, celebrated capital, bursting with over 800 years of living history.
 The town takes its name from the river Lee which flows into the Atlantic Ocean at Tralee Bay.
 Founded by Anglo Normans in the 13th century, Tralee has evolved into the exciting, diverse and eclectic mix of tourism, culture, art and commerce it is today.
 Home to Siamsa Tire, the National Folk Theatre of Ireland, the Kerry County Museum, with its interactive Medieval Experience and the world-renowned International Rose of Tralee Festival, Tralee offers visitors a unique experience rivalled by nowhere else in Kerry.

-As we are preparing to re-open the hotel on 2nd June, we have put together a quick guide with an update on what local attractions and visitor centres are open, you can view this information here?
-We are also delighted to have Tralee Bike Rental located at the hotel from June, you can pre book directly or choose one of our Activity Breaks which includes bike rental.
+We have put together a quick guide with an update on what local attractions and visitor centres are open, you can view this information here.
+We are also delighted to have Tralee Bike Rental located at the hotel you can pre book directly or choose one of our Activity Breaks which includes bike rental.